vignywang/Awesome-Local-Feature-Matching/README.md

 😊 This project is under development.
 You can hit the **STAR** and **WATCH** to follow the updates.

-* Our Awesome-Local-Feature-Matching reasoning paper: [Local Feature Matching Using Deep Learning:  A Survey](https://github.com/vignywang/Awesome-Local-Feature-Matching) will be published soon.
+* Our Awesome-Local-Feature-Matching reasoning paper: [Local Feature Matching Using Deep Learning:  A Survey](https://arxiv.org/abs/2401.17592) is now public.

 ## Table of Contents